Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Experiments

-\paragraph{Image generation on MNIST.} The synthetic experiments above validated the sampler's statistical properties on controlled data.
-We tested whether it could generate structured, recognizable outputs from real-world patterns and compared it against seven baselines.
-We selected $K=100$ images of the digit ``3'' from the MNIST training set~\cite{lecunGradientBasedLearningApplied1998}, flattened each to a vector in $\mathbb{R}^{784}$, and normalized to unit norm to form the memory matrix $\mathbf{X}\in\mathbb{R}^{784\times 100}$ (load ratio $K/d\approx 0.13$).
-Because the energy landscape at high $\beta$ is deeply multimodal, a single long chain can become trapped in one basin for the entire run.
-We therefore launched 30 independent chains, each initialized near a different randomly chosen stored pattern with a small Gaussian perturbation ($\sigma_{\mathrm{init}}=0.01$).
-Each chain ran Algorithm~\ref{alg:stochastic-attention} at $\beta=2000$ with step size $\alpha=0.01$ for $T=5{,}000$ iterations; after discarding the first $2{,}000$ steps as burn-in, thinning every 100th iteration to obtain 30 post-burn-in snapshots, and sub-sampling 5 evenly spaced snapshots per chain, we retained $30\times 5=150$ generated images that collectively span 30 distinct energy basins.

-The choice of $\beta=2000$ follows from the phase transition analysis of Section~\ref{sec:phase-transition}.
-The per-step signal-to-noise ratio,
+\paragraph{Image generation on MNIST.} We selected $K=100$ images of the digit ``3'' from MNIST~\cite{lecunGradientBasedLearningApplied1998}, flattened to $\mathbb{R}^{784}$ and $\ell_2$-normalized.
+Because the energy landscape at high $\beta$ is deeply multimodal, we launched 30 independent chains, each initialized near a different stored pattern ($\sigma_{\mathrm{init}}=0.01$), run at $\beta=2000$ with $\alpha=0.01$ for $T=5{,}000$ iterations (burn-in $2{,}000$, thinning every 100th step), retaining $150$ samples spanning 30 basins.
+The choice $\beta=2000$ follows from the SNR analysis: the per-step signal-to-noise ratio